xavios/learn-next-js/Readme.md

 TODO:

-- useNavigate in the Modal component
-- use relative paths --> ".."
 - make sure that there is a proper npm command to concurrently run the BE and the FE apps.
 - parameterized route for editing the stars
 - put into containers and docker-compose the whole stuff
+- make sure to have loading state with the react router loader --> break up the Posts component and create a subRouter and use setState()
+- use an action to post the data
+- log down what you have learned about react-router-dom loaders.